Controller

 -

-requires an authenticated user.
+authrequires an authenticated user.
 If there is no authenticated user associated with this session, a redirect to the attribute value is performed (this would be a flow script that displays a login form).
-A user is authenticated if the global session variableuserid
+A user is authenticated if the global session variableuseridis set. -

 For this statement to work properly, no output must have been generated yet, i.e. there must not have been a